ncabatoff/mkzrx/README.md

 Once you have network connectivity, follow "Step 8: Full Software Installation" from the [guide](https://github.com/zfsonlinux/zfs/wiki/Ubuntu-16.04-Root-on-ZFS).
 Optionally do Step 9 as well.
 Note that mkubuntu creates several extra snapshots besides the ones the guide does.
 I don't see much value in removing them, but it's your call.
+In fact I like to do another snapshot right after step 8:

+    zfs snapshot zal2/ROOT/ubuntu@install-desktop

+I also suggest after installing ubuntu-desktop but before you reboot that you might want to run:

+    zfs create -o canmount=off zal2/var/lib/lightdm
+    zfs create -o com.sun:auto-snapshot=false -o org.complete.simplesnap:exclude=on zal2/var/lib/lightdm/.cache
+    chown lightdm:lightdm zal2/var/lib/lightdm/.cache

+I found it was another directory like /var/lib/NetworkManager and /var/backups that showed a lot of activity in my regular snapshots, and that I wanted to exclude from them.

 ## Other uses